vmware/vic-product/docs/user_doc/vic_vsphere_admin/inspect_vch_config.md

 # Obtain VCH Configuration Information #

 You can obtain information about the configuration of a virtual container host (VCH) by using the `config` command with `vic-machine inspect`.
-The `config` command provides details of the `vic-machine create` options with which the VCH was deployed.
+The `config` command provides details of the options with which the VCH was deployed with `vic-machine create` or subsequently reconfigured with  `vic-machine configure`.

 The `config` command only includes one option, `--format`, the value of which can be either `verbose` or `raw`.